microsoft/CameraTraps/api/batch_processing/README.md

 When the detector model detects no animal (or person or vehicle), the confidence `conf` is shown as 0.0 (not confident that there is an object of interest) and the `detections` field is an empty list.

-All detections above confidence threshold 0.05 or 0.1 (depending on the version of the API) are recorded in the output file.
+All detections above the confidence threshold of 0.1 are recorded in the output file.

 ##### Classifier outputs